 {"placeholder":"minecraft_option_value","values":{"name":"fov"}}

-Set the slider label to display both the descriptive text and the numeric value:
+Set the slider label to simply display the FOV text variable:

 fov_text